-Keeping Families Safe During the COVID-19 Pandemic
+Keeping Our Staff and Families Safe and Healthy During COVID-19

-Update as of July 2021
+Update as of July 2023

-The health and safety of all of our families at The Children’s Inn is our highest priority.
-To protect our vulnerable, we follow the guidance of the NIH Hospital Epidemiology Service.
+The health and safety of our staff and families remain our top priority.
+To minimize the risks related to the spread of COVID-19, we follow the guidance of the NIH Hospital Epidemiology Service.

 During Your Stay

 - Only patients and caregivers with a reservation can enter The Inn.

 - Families staying at The Inn can have up to two visitors per visit.

 - Pediatric patients aged 18 and under are permitted to have two adult caregivers.